anytizer/sargam-blog.lmms/README.md

 How I experiemented and achieved practically random, though incomplete, SARGAM generation.

-This page is also a bookmark to some articles in the same area.
+This page is also a bookmark to some useful articles in the same area.

 Plese notify me if something is wrong, or misleading in the text below.
 I won't accept pull requests in this project, but I will accept: